2011 Mastung bus shooting: Protest and reactions

 Protesters held a peaceful protest against the attack on Hazara pilgrims.
 The protesters demanded the resignation of Balochistan Chief Minister, Aslam Raisani.
-Thousands of women and children took part in the protest and demanded United nations to take notice of what has been happening to Hazara people Protests, rallies and demonstrations were held in the wake of the terrorist attack in many different parts of the country, including in Karachi, Skardu, Muzaffarabad, Nawabshah, Sukkur, Ghotki and Multan.
+Thousands of women and children took part in the protest and demanded the United Nations take notice of what had been happening to the Hazara people.
+Protests, rallies and demonstrations were held in the wake of the terrorist attack in different parts of the country, including Karachi, Skardu, Muzaffarabad, Nawabshah, Sukkur, Ghotki and Multan.

-The President of Pakistan, Asif Ali Zardari, Balochistan Governor Zulfiqar Magsi, Chief Minister Aslam Raisani, The Universal Muslim Association of America (UMAA) and others strongly condemned the barbaric attack on Hazara Shia minority in Quetta.
+The President of Pakistan, Asif Ali Zardari, Balochistan Governor Zulfiqar Magsi, Chief Minister Aslam Raisani, the Universal Muslim Association of America (UMAA) and others strongly condemned the barbaric attack on the Hazara Shia minority in Quetta.

-The Chief Justice at the Balochistan High Court took suo moto notice of the killings and issued notices to the federal and provincial Government of Balochistan in the wake of the attack.
+The Chief Justice of the Balochistan High Court took suo moto notice of the killings and issued notices to the federal and provincial Government of Balochistan in the wake of the attack.

 A committee was formed by Balochistan Chief Minister, to probe the incident and report within 15 days.
 The committee comprised Interior Secretary Major (R) Chaudhry Qamar Zaman, Inspector General Balochistan Police Rao Mohammad Amin Hashim, Commissioner of Quetta and Khuzdar Division Naseem Lehri, Capital City Police Officer Quetta Ehsan Mahboob, Deputy Commissioner of Quetta Shaukat Ali Maraghzani and Mastung Deputy Commissioner Noorul Haq Baloch.

 The license of the company which was carrying the pilgrims was canceled by Home Minister Mir Zafarullah Zehri.
 Iranian Government closed the Taftan border with Iran after the incident.